yelof3/my-first-hugo-site-2/content/electronics/office-LED-matrix/_index.md

 A wood router was the answer!
 That allowed me to cut even grooves for the diffusion panel, so that it was able to just slide right into the frame.

 # Software Update
 I started out with the 'standard' WLED sound reactive version.
-It worked well enough where I was able to tailor some patterns to my awkward 69x15 LED matrix, it still really didn't compare to the paterns on the current non-sound-reactive WLED install.
+It worked well enough where I was able to tailor some patterns to my awkward 69x15 LED matrix, but it still really didn't compare to the paterns on the current non-sound-reactive WLED install.

 I did some searching, and saw a post indicating that the [WLED MoonModules](https://mm.kno.wled.ge "link to WLED MoonModules fork page") fork might be better with non-square matricies.
 I gave it an upload, reset my audio and data pin settings, as well as matrix dimensions, etc, and I was off and running.
 Overall, this sound reactive fork has been the best performer for my super-rectangle matrix, and I'm happy I spent a bit of time looking into another fork.